DigiScore/neoscore/CONTRIBUTING.md

 8. Run `sh dev_scripts/install_devtools.sh` to install dependencies used to enforce code standards.
 9. Test your environment by running `python vtests/vtest.py`

+## Running tests

+The automated test suite is run using [pytest](https://docs.pytest.org/).
+Simply call `pytest` to run the suite.
+The suite can be run much faster in parallel with `pytest -n auto`.

+Several visual tests ("vtests") are included which are used to run neoscore programs end-to-end, allowing manual visual inspection.
+The kitchen sink test is found at `vtests/vtest.py`.
+If your change has effects on rendered outputs, please verify its correctness on any applicable vtests, adding new tests or code to them if needed.

 ## Committing

 Before committing, please be sure to run the code standards script with `sh dev_scripts/pre-commit.sh`.
 This will format your code and clean up imports automatically.